19.7 Shared Ownership Across Threads with Arc<T>

 }

-To allow mutation of shared data across threads, Arc<T> is often combined with synchronization primitives like Mutex<T> or RwLock<T>.
+To allow mutation with shared ownership across threads, combine Arc<T> with synchronization primitives like Mutex<T> or RwLock<T>:

 use std::sync::{Arc, Mutex};